 The bible as an example

 The bible is a book full of ideas.
 It was, however, compiled hundreds of years after the individual parts were written.
 It is unclear who wrote the individual parts and why.
 No one person knows the bible, no one person has ever known the bible.
-Even if one person memorised the words they could not claim understanding of the meaning of the words.
+Even if one person memorised the words they could not claim to understand their meaning.
 Knowledge, after all, cannot possibly be a relationship between learning and long term memory.
 We can learn and memorise things that are not true.

 The bible is interpreted and contextualised by the context and the point in space and time when it is read.
 Those interpretations are constrained, however, by the existence of a written body of text.
 You can’t just make stuff up.